 The surname Hinchen was first found in Bedfordshire (Old English: Bedanfordscir), located in Southeast-central England, formerly part of the Anglo-Saxon kingdom of Mercia, where they held a family seat from very early times.

 Early History of the Hinchen family

-Another 238 words (17 lines of text) covering the years 1255 and 1634 are included under the topic Early Hinchen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hinchen research.
+Another 53 words (4 lines of text) covering the years 1255 and 1634 are included under the topic Early Hinchen History in all our PDF Extended History products and printed products wherever possible.

 Hinchen Spelling Variations